Generalized front propagation for spatial stochastic population models: Interacting particle systems

 \subsection{A sexual reproduction model with fast stirring}

 The model in this section is a sexual reproduction model in the sense that pairs of nearby individuals produce new individuals.
 However, there are no sexual types; any two individuals can reproduce.
-Besides these sexual reproduction dynamics, individuals move in space by stirring.
+Besides these sexual reproduction dynamics, individuals move in space by stirring dynamics in which neighbouring sites swap states.
+As in the previous sections, the model with scaling parameter $\eps$ is denoted by $\xi^\eps_t(x)$ and lives on $\eta \Z^{\mathbf{d}}$.

-For $\delta>0$, we consider a particle system on the lattice $\delta \Z^{\mathbf{d}}$ in which each site is either occupied (equal to $1$) or vacant (equal to $0$).
-The states in each (unordered) pair of adjacent sites are subject to stirring at rate $\delta^{-2}/2$, that is, the sites swap values at rate $\delta^{-2}/2$, independently of all other dynamics.